octachrome/treason/db/DATABASE.md

                                     i.e., [winner, player who came second, ..., player who lost] events          string          the events of the game

 The events field represents the actions that the players took and their consequences.
 Events are encoded as a base64 string, which can be decoded into JSON objects using `game-tracker.js` in this project.
 There is also a script, `extract-games.js`, which will decode the events from all the games from `games.json.gz` and write them to a file called `games_full.json.gz`.
 This file is also available for download here: https://s3-eu-west-1.amazonaws.com/treason.thebrown.net/games_full.json.gz.
-Beware: this file is a lot larger, 8 GB when decompressed.
-I advise you to instead use `games.json.gz` and only decode the games you are interested in.
+Beware: this file is a lot larger, 8 GB when decompressed, and it may not fit in memory when using a regular JSON reader.
+An example of how to read `games_full.json.gz` using a streaming JSON reader can be found in `example-read-games.js`.

 Each event object has a `type` field which determines the other fields that will be present.
 All the possible events are described by example below: